 Each team competes in a series of online competition rounds by fixing vulnerabilities, hardening systems, and performing other tasks related to networking, cyber defence and cyber security.

-Teams compete for a six consecutive-hour period within the Friday to Sunday times and dates designated for each of the two rounds (see Competition Dates).
+Teams compete for a four consecutive-hour period within the Friday to Sunday times and dates designated for each of the two rounds (see Competition Dates).
 This period begins when the team’s first virtual machine image is opened.
 Teams should not compete outside of competition windows, as the scoring server is unavailable to receive team scores.

 The ten highest scoring teams, totalled across the two scored online rounds, will be invited to compete in the live National Final – a virtual event held at the beginning of Term 4, 2022.